cosmos/sdk-tutorials/academy/ibc/migration.md

 When you have an IBC-connected chain conducting an upgrade that includes changes breaking counterparty clients, you must:

-1. Ensure IBC support for the upgrade: you can use the list above for this.
+1. Ensure IBC support for the upgrade: you can use the previous list for this.
 2. Execute the following upgrade process to prevent counterparty clients from breaking:

 * Create an `UpgradeProposal` with an IBC `ClientState` in the `UpgradedClientState` field and an `UpgradePlan` in the `Plan` field.